hiboabd/CV/README.md

 <ul>
     <li> I pride myself on being a clear communicator.
 Below is some feedback I've received on my communication skills following a technical review.</li>
     <li> <i><q>Your verbalisation really underscores your understanding and reasoning really well</q></i> </li>
-    <li> <i><q>You walked me through the logic of your program before running it in Rspec and gave me insights into the different ways of
+    <li> <i><q>You walked me through the logic of your program before running it in RSpec and gave me insights into the different ways of
         approaching the program that you were considering</q></i> </li>
     <li> I designed ebooks that contributed to the growth of conversions on the YouthSight eNewsletter.
 The <a href="https://www.youthsight.com/blog/how-gen-z-will-change-the-world-vol-one">How Gen Z will change the world</a> ebook series I designed was so popular that it led to a webinar with approximately 100 attendees. </li>
     <li> I also delivered pitches to the BBC and NCS, where both projects were subsequently commissioned.
 In the case of NCS, the project was repeat commissioned for 3 years.</li>